openfoodfacts/openfoodfacts-androidapp/README.md

 * Repo owner or admin
 * contact@openfoodfacts.org
-* Join our discussion room at <https://slack.openfoodfacts.org/>
+* Join our #android and #android-alerts discussion room at <https://slack.openfoodfacts.org/>

-Will you join us ?
+### Will you join us ?

 If you're new to open-source, we recommend to checkout our [_Contributing Guidelines_](https://github.com/openfoodfacts/openfoodfacts-androidapp/blob/master/CONTRIBUTING.md).
 Feel free to fork the project and send a pull request.

+### What can I work on ?

 Here's a few list of bugs:
 - Very high impact: https://github.com/openfoodfacts/openfoodfacts-androidapp/labels/very%20high%20impact
 - Priority: https://github.com/openfoodfacts/openfoodfacts-androidapp/labels/priority

+If you don't have time to contribute code, you're very welcome to
+* scan new products
-If you don't have time to contribute code, you're very welcome to scan new products, or make a donation to [_help pay for the hosting and general costs_](https://donate.openfoodfacts.org)
+* make a donation to [_help pay for the hosting and general costs_](https://donate.openfoodfacts.org)

 ## Copyright and License

-    Copyright 2016-2019 Open Food Facts
+    Copyright 2016-2020 Open Food Facts

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.